petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-actions.md

     The request body must be valid JSON.
 No input is interpreted as `{}`.

-1. (Optional) Enter a *Headless Action Key* to link an action with a headless endpoint and verify if users have the required permissions for the specific action method.
-Ensure the key matches or is compatible with the selected method.
+1. (Optional) Enter a [*Headless Action Key*](../../../headless-delivery/consuming-apis/consuming-rest-services.md#headless-action-keys) to link an action to a headless endpoint and verify if users have the required permissions for the chosen action method.
+Ensure the key matches with the selected method.

    !!! important
        If no key is defined, the action still works, but becomes visible to all users, as there are no validations or restrictions in place.